-Things to Do When You Can’t Visit Loved Ones
+Things to Do When Long-Distance Caregiving

 Facility policy may override some of these things, but any familiarity will help make the transition easier while letting them keep a connection to home.

-2. Make phone calls
+Long-distance caregiving: phone calls

-This is a great way to keep in touch if your loved one is still able to maneuver a phone on their own or with the help of the nursing facility staff.
+This is a great way to keep in touch if your loved one is still able to maneuver a phone on their own or with the help of facility staff.
 Your loved ones would be so happy to hear your voice over the phone.

-3. Send letters and cards
+Send letters and cards

 Everyone loves getting mail.
-Dropping some photos, a letter, a card, or a child's drawing in the mail is such a simple thing to do even if you are hundreds of miles apart.
+Dropping some photos, a letter, a card, or a child's drawing in the mail is such a simple thing to do, even if you are hundreds of miles apart.

-4. Send electronic mail
+Send electronic mail

-5. Recruit other familiar faces
+Recruit other familiar faces

 Daddy had visits from several family members and enjoyed time outside by the koi pond with them.
 Even when Daddy couldn't recall names, he recalled faces and knew "his people" when he saw them.
 It was obvious by his demeanor and reaction.
 He so enjoyed spending time with his family.

-Showing love from any distance
+Showing love and caregiving from a distance